 And there it is.
 I didn’t leave myself much to go with as far as the ending.
 I guess maybe because it’s a point I keep coming back to.
 Over and over again, the thing that has gotten me through is rallying around the little guy with that one small piece of hope.
 We just sit there with him and wait out the storm and start looking for more when the waves calm down and it looks safe again.

 Hold fast my friends,

-Adam Ondra addiction Adventure Backpacking beyond the pale camping climbing community crying Friendship healing trauma Hiking hiking wisconsin hope IAT IATA Ice Age Trail mental health mental health awareness new Outdoors outside Poetry Purpose recovery Red River Gorge road trip rock climbing self care self esteem Self help Self love sport climbing trad climbing understanding
+acceptance Adam Ondra addiction Adventure Backpacking beyond the pale camping capitalism climbing coming out community crying employment Friendship gender gender roles healing trauma Hiking hiking wisconsin hope IAT IATA Ice Age Trail lbgtq+ lgbtq+ love mental health mental health awareness new Outdoors outside Poetry Purpose queer recovery Red River Gorge road trip rock climbing self care self esteem Self help Self love sport climbing trad climbing understanding